aridiosilva/TDD/README.md

      }
 ```

-## Using Mocks in Unit-Testing in the TDD Cycle
+## Using Mocks in Unit-Testing inside of TDD Cycle

 Unit testing is essential to produce good software.
 In consequence, I would claim that any Java developer knows (and uses) JUnit.
 As a unit test is intended to cover only a very small piece of code – in most cases a certain Java class – we want it to be independent of other classes.
 To achieve that we need to mock out these classes.
 In the Java world there are a couple of mocking frameworks around.

 ### What is Mock?

 - In object-oriented programming, mock objects are simulated objects that mimic the behavior of real objects in controlled ways, most often as part of a software testing initiative.

-A mock is something like a place holder for a real object.
+- A mock is something like a place holder for a real object.
 It does provide the identical interface like the mocked object.
 However, calling a mock’s method will not have any effects.
 You can do asserts on desired invocations of a mock or define behaviour when a certain method is called (for example throw an exception).

 - Mock objects allow you to set up test scenarios without bringing to bear large, unwieldy resources such as databases.
 Instead of calling a database for testing, you can simulate your database using a mock object in your unit tests.